JanetMatsen/protocols/_posts/2014-12-20-Nash-Screen-For-ACS-libraries.md

   * Do at bench with flame and cheap non-filtered but sterile tips.
   * Make sure source cells just came off the shaker so they will not have settled out of solution.
   * Eyeball that each tip does in fact have 4uL of cell suspension.
 (Loose fitting pipette tips don't suck up liquid).
-:  * Put cells at the bottom of the wells so they will be sure to be in the reaction.
+  * Put cells at the bottom of the wells so they will be sure to be in the reaction.
+* Make a master mix of ADH (7uM final), NADH (6mM final), CoA (1mM final), ATP (4mM final), Mg2+ (5mM final), and formate (700+mM final) according to gSpreadsheet
+  * Make sure:
+    * the uM of the ADH stock represents what you are going to use (different batches have different final uM values)
+    * the number of plates is set correctly (usually 4)
+    * you are making an appopriate amount of formate
+  * Excess factor should be ~1.2
+    * 1.1 is definitely not enough 141215 JM.
+1.2x was too much 150204.
+1.15 was too little 150409.
+Settle for 1.18

 ## -OR-Current recipe when NOT using a master mix:
 Current recipe as of 141220: